 Thank you for joining us as partners to promote the career development of your Virginia Tech students.
+Please encourage your student to take advantage of the many events we offer to learn about careers and develop career-related skills.

 Exploring self, careers, and majors.